Tool Preferences in Agentic LLMs are Unreliable: Limitations

 \section{Limitations}

-Naturally, we cannot exhaustively explore all possible edits to tool descriptions, so there may be other effective strategies remain undiscovered.
-Additionally, due to resource constraints, we primarily evaluate locally models under 10B parameters.
-However, evaluation on larger API models such as GPT-4.1 and o4-mini help validate the generalizability of our findings.
+Naturally, we cannot exhaustively explore all possible edits to tool descriptions, so there may be other effective strategies that remain undiscovered.
+Additionally, due to resource constraints, we mostly evaluate local models under 10B parameters.
+However, evaluation on larger local and API models such as GPT-4.1, GPT-4o, o1, and Qwen2.5-32B helps validate the generalizability of our findings.